SnowyLake/OpenGLExample/README.md

 ----
 ## Notice or Warning
-- **warning:** Examples 15 to 26 have a serious bug in the GL_camera, which results in the wrong orientation, such as the y axis being down in the actual program.
+- **warning:** Examples 15 to 26 have a serious bug in the gl_camera.h, which results in the wrong orientation, such as the y axis being down in the actual program.
 This bug was fixed in example 27 and the following examples, but it has not been fixed in 15 ~ 26.
 Although the screen is displayed normally through operations such as coordinate transformation and texture inversion, please carefully refer to the relevant code.